agentydragon/agentydragon.github.io/posts/2016-02-02-hackcambridge-2016.markdown

 a bit.
 The *Deadlock Empire* quest at the bottom should keep you busy for a while :)

-I think it took us around 18 hours of actual work to write *The Dragon Empire*: both of us had a bit of shut-eye early morning and we didn't have enough time by the end to start working on the really ambitious features, so the last few hours were just a commit here and there, fixing up a font or an obscure bug.
+I think it took us around 18 hours of actual work to write *The Deadlock Empire*: both of us had a bit of shut-eye early morning and we didn't have enough time by the end to start working on the really ambitious features, so the last few hours were just a commit here and there, fixing up a font or an obscure bug.